SHI-Yuting/PHYS5120_HKUST/README.md

 # PHYS5120_HKUST
-Some homework for PHYS5120 in HKUST.
-The PHYS5120 held by Prof.PAN is a quite interesting course and I am sure you can learn a lot from this course.
-However, the workload of the homework is also quite big so there are many students including PHD students worried about it and thus they quited the course or got a low score or spent a lot of time on the homework(like me).
-I think it's a shame not to have listened to this lesson, but it's also not good to spend too much time on it.
-So I want to show some results and thinking about the homework, then for PHD students, they can enjoy the course without the worrying about the homework.

-There are something noted:
+I wanted to share some insights regarding the homework for PHYS5120, taught by Prof. Pan.
+This course is quite interesting, and I believe you can learn a lot from it.
+However, I want to highlight that the homework workload can be quite substantial.
+Many students, including PhD candidates, have expressed concerns about it, leading some to drop the course, receive lower scores, or spend excessive time on assignments (like I did).

+I believe it’s a shame to miss out on this valuable course, but I also understand the importance of managing our time effectively.
+To help alleviate some of the stress, I plan to share my results and thoughts on the homework.
+This way, PhD students and others can enjoy the course without being overly worried about the homework.

+Please note the following:

--I haven't a A+ in the course and my answer is not 100% correct, you need to apply your own thinking;
+I have not received an A+ in this course, and my answers may not be 100% correct.
+I encourage you to apply your own critical thinking.

--I only get 60/100 in one of these assignments.
-So you need to be careful.
+In one of the assignments, I scored 60/100, so please approach the material with care.

--I will not show the source codes, I only show some results and process to help you know that maybe your answer is correct.
+I will not be sharing the source codes, but I will provide some results and processes to help you gauge whether your answers might be correct.